robertlarue/PLCupdater/README.md

 ﻿# PLCupdater
 A portable programming tool for Allen Bradley MicroLogix PLCs.
 Software and instruction on building the hardware are included.
 Credits to Archie over at sourceforge for the Allen Bradley [DF1 Protocol library](https://sourceforge.net/projects/abdf1/) which I used as a starting place for this project.
+I forked his library to work with the Raspberry Pi and the modified version can be found in the [DF1Comm repo](https://github.com/robertlarue/DF1Comm)

 ## Features
 * Upload program from PLC to handheld device and store in one of two memory slots.